FACT: High-Dimensional Random Forests Inference: Proofs of Propositions -- and some key lemmas

 where $\Phi(\cdot)$ stands for the cumulative distribution function of the standard Gaussian distribution.
-Note that constant $C$ does not depend on $\mathbb{E} Y^{4}$, $\sigma_{j0}^{2}$, or index $1\le j\le p$. \end{lemma}
+Note that constant $C$ does not depend on $\mathbb{E} [g_{1}(Y)]^{4}$, $\sigma_{j}^{2}$, or index $1\le j\le p$. \end{lemma}

 \textit{Proof}.
-The proof of this lemma involves an application of the central limit theorem~\cite{le1986central, petrov1977sums}.
+The proof of this lemma involves an application of the central limit theorem~\citep{le1986central, petrov1977sums}.
 To do so, we will verify the required conditions.
-Since $X_{j}$ is a null feature and the observations are i.i.d., we have that $\mathbb{E} A_{1i} = 0$ and $\sigma_{j0}^{2} = \mathbb{E} (A_{11}^2)$ for each $i$.
-Let $s \coloneqq \sqrt{n}\sigma_{j0}$ and $\varepsilon = 16^{1/3}(\mathbb{E} Y^{4})^{1/3} \sigma_{j0}^{-4/3}n^{-1/3}$.
+Since $X_{j}$ is a null feature and the observations are i.i.d., we have that $\mathbb{E} A_{1i} = 0$ and $\sigma_{j}^{2} = \mathbb{E} (A_{11}^2)$ for each $i$.
+Let $s \coloneqq \sqrt{n}\sigma_{j}$ and $\varepsilon = 16^{1/3}(\mathbb{E} [g_{1}(Y)]^{4})^{1/3} \sigma_{j}^{-4/3}n^{-1/3}$.
 Then we can deduce that

-where $\boldsymbol{1}$ represents the indicator function, the second equality is due to the assumption of i.i.d. observations, the first inequality is due to the Cauchy--Schwartz inequality, the second one is an application of Markov's inequality, and the last one is entailed by (\ref{claim112}) and the assumption of $0 \le g(X_{j})\le 1$.
-Therefore, we can resort to the central limit theorem~\cite{le1986central, petrov1977sums} to obtain that for some $C>0$,
+where $\boldsymbol{1}$ represents the indicator function, the second equality above is due to the assumption of i.i.d. observations, the first inequality above is due to the Cauchy--Schwartz inequality, the second one is an application of the Markov inequality, and the last one is entailed by the assumption that $0 \le g_{2}(X_{j})\le 1$ as well as some simple calculations.
+Therefore, we can resort to the central limit theorem~\citep{le1986central, petrov1977sums} to obtain that for some $C>0$,